Postmaster general: Get used to 'uncomfortable' rate hikes

 The bill was signed by President Joe Biden on the same day the Postal Service announced plans for the latest rate increase.

-If it wins final approval, then the cost of a first-class “forever" stamp by 2 cents to 60 cents, effective July 10.
+If the increase wins final approval from the Postal Regulatory Commission, then the cost of a first-class “forever" stamp will grow by 2 cents to 60 cents, effective July 10.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.